awsdocs/amazon-sagemaker-developer-guide/doc_source/debugger-configuration-for-profiling.md

 IPython.Application.instance().kernel.do_shutdown(True)
 ```

-## Construct a SageMaker Estimator with Debugger<a name="debugger-configuration-structure-profiler"></a>
+## Construct a SageMaker Estimator with SageMaker Debugger<a name="debugger-configuration-structure-profiler"></a>

-The following example codes show how to construct a SageMaker estimator with the Debugger\-specific parameters depending on a framework of your choice\.
-Throughout the documentation in the following topics, you can find more information about how to configure the Debugger\-specific parameters that you can mix and match as you want\.
+The following code samples are the templates you can start with\.
+When you construct a SageMaker estimator, add the `profiler_config` and `rules`parameters\.
+In the subtopic sections of this page, you can find more information about how to configure each parameter\.

 **Note**
 The following example codes are not directly executable\.
-You need to proceed to the next sections and configure the Debugger\-specific parameters\.
+You need to proceed to the next sections and to learn more about how to configure the parameters\.

 ------
 #### [ PyTorch ]

-To access the deep profiling feature for PyTorch, currently you need to specify the latest AWS deep learning container images with CUDA 11 and later\.

 ```
 # An example of constructing a SageMaker PyTorch estimator